laurilehmijoki/s3_website/README.md

 After changing the `gzip` setting, push with the `--force` option.

+s3_website will not gzip a file that is already gzipped.
+This is useful in the situations where your build tools gzip a file before you invoke `s3_website push`.

 ### Using non-standard AWS regions

 By default, `s3_website` uses the US Standard Region.
 You can upload your